-Not really, since unlimited phone plans offered do not generally include unlimited tethering data.
+Not really, since the unlimited phone plans offered do not generally include unlimited tethering data.

 Tethering is when you use your phone as a hotspot in order to allow other devices such as tablets, laptops, or streaming devices to use your phone’s internet connection.

 Unlimited data can be a tough market to navigate since all major carriers offer "unlimited data" plans.

 Your unlimited data phone plan might not include enough personal hotspot, or tethering data for you to be working from RV internet.

 Now, 10 or 20GB might be enough for most people on their cell phones when living in a regular house and not an RV.
 Especially when you have a cable modem at home and probably wifi data at work, if you commute to a job, but you’re on the road now (or want to be) and are responsible for ALL of your data.

 For your cellphones there are apps like Open Signal that can track how much data you are using on a monthly basis.
 Or even in your settings on your phone there are usually indicators of how much data you’re using.

 In our own experience we found that it has been best to have at minimum two carriers with data plans.
 This may sound like overkill but there are plenty of instances when say Verizon might not have enough signal or there are too many people using it at a location you want to camp at.

 This is where dedicated mobile cellular devices, or hotspots, come into play.